core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 This document also introduces the following new terms.

 * Consensus Request: a CoAP request that multiple clients use to repeatedly access a particular resource.
-  In this document, it exclusively refers to requests protected with Group OSCORE to a resource hosted at one or more servers in the OSCORE group.
+  In this document, it exclusively refers to requests protected with Group OSCORE that target a resource hosted at one or more servers in an OSCORE group.

    A Consensus Request has all the properties relevant to caching, but its transport dependent properties (e.g., Token or Message ID) are not defined.
 Thus, different requests on the wire can be said to "be the same Consensus Request" even if they have different Tokens or source addresses.

    The Consensus Request is the reference for request-response binding.
-   In general, a client processing a response to a Consensus Request did not generate (and thus sign) the consensus request.
+   In general, a client processing a response to a Consensus Request did not generate (and thus sign) the Consensus Request.
-   The client not only needs to decrypt the Consensus Request to understand a corresponding response (for example to tell which path was requested), but it also needs to verify that this is the only Consensus Request that could elicit this response.
+   The client not only needs to decrypt the Consensus Request to understand a corresponding response (for example, to tell which resource path was requested), but it also needs to verify that this is the only Consensus Request that could elicit this response.

 * Deterministic Client: a fictitious member of an OSCORE group, having no Sender Sequence Number, no asymmetric key pair, and no Recipient Context.